Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Conclusion

 We report quasar accretion disk size measurements using time delays between the DES photometric bandpasses as a proxy for different radii in the disk.
 In addition to modeling the individual pairs of photometric bands, we present a new JAVELIN tool that fits a thin disk model directly rather than to all the available light curves simultaneously, which we test on both NGC 5548 and our DES quasars.
 Our results are:

 \begin{enumerate} \item Even with the long cadence of the DES supernova pointings ($\sim$1 week) compared to the few light-day expected size of the accretion disk, we are able to place meaningful upper limits on lags between continuum bands using JAVELIN for many of our objects.
 These limits are comparable to the sizes found for accretion disks through the gravitational lensing technique as well as other AGN and quasars that have disk sizes derived in photometric reverberation mapping studies. \item Our new extension of JAVELIN\footnote{Available along with the original JAVELIN and a quick tutorial at \url{https://bitbucket.org/nye17/javelin}.}, a thin disk model, is able to reproduce the AGN STORM result for NGC 5548 \citep{Fausnaugh16} by fitting for the thin disk parameters directly rather than each lag individually.
 This new extension is publicly available as part of the JAVELIN software package and should have many applications to future, multi-wavelength time domain studies. \item When we fix the $\beta$ parameter at 4/3, we measure sizes for 15 DES quasars with this thin disk model.
 The quasar sample spans almost two orders of magnitude in mass, and several of our measurements are of comparable precision to the disk lensing sizes.
-We find similar disk sizes for our quasar masses to previous results \citep{Morgan10, Shappee15, Fausnaugh16, Jiang17}, but conclude that within our uncertainties that most of our sample is consistent with a thin disk accreting at a moderate rate compared to Eddington ($\sim$0.3). \item We have five quasars with variability in multiple DES observing seasons, and analyze each season of data independently with our thin disk model extension to JAVELIN.
+Given our large uncertainties for most of our sample, the disk size measurements are consistent with both the larger disks of previous results \citep{Morgan10, Shappee15, Fausnaugh16, Jiang17} and with a thin disk accreting at a moderate rate compared to Eddington ($\sim$0.3). \item If quasars have a high intrinsic reddening, the larger disk sizes than those expected from thin disk predictions can be accounted for \citet{Gaskell17}. \item We have five quasars with variability in multiple DES observing seasons, and analyze each season of data independently with our thin disk model extension to JAVELIN.
 In two of these quasars, we have variability in all three seasons.
 The accretion disk sizes are consistent with each other in all of these cases. \end{enumerate}